 Our Biology majors find an extremely diverse array of career choices available to them.
 These vary in scope from numerous Health Sciences and Allied Health professions to a wide spectrum of field and ecologically-related careers in various federal, state, and local government agencies.
 Depending on the option choice within the B.S. degree in Biology, our students are accepted into some of the best professional schools (Medical, Dental, Veterinary Science, Naturopathic and Osteopathic Medicine, etc.) and graduate schools in the country.

 A Biology degree, with its various options, is excellent preparation for the teaching field.
-It is often combined with an elementary or secondary teaching certificate leading to rewarding careers as a K-12 teacher.
+It is often combined with an elementary or secondary teaching certificate leading to rewarding careers as a K-12 teacher (click for a pdf on basic requirments).
 It is an outstanding foundation for pursuing a Master's degree or Ph.D. in preparation for an academic career in many fields of biology.

 Many of our Biology majors have obtained entry level technical positions doing bench science in local biotech or consulting companies.
 This degree is also great preparation for paramedical careers such as Physical Therapy, Laboratory Medicine, and Physician Assistant.
 Still others have established sales careers in pharmaceuticals, instruments, and other related fields.